s1n7ax/nvim-react/README.md

 ### Run tests

-:ledger: Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of _this_ repository
+:warning: Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of _this_ repository :warning:

 You can then run: